 - In a small bowl, whisk the avocado oil, egg, and vanilla extract together.
 Pour into the dry ingredients and mix only until combined.
 Do NOT over-mix.
 Add the pumpkin puree, again mixing just until combined.
 The batter may look slightly lumpy or curdled, but this is okay.
 Stir in the chocolate chips.

-- Fill each muffin tin about ¾ the way full.
+- Fill each muffin tin about ¾ of the way full.
 Bake for 20 to 25 minutes, until golden brown or until a toothpick inserted into the center comes out clean.
 Allow muffins to cool before eating.

-- Store in an airtight container at room temperature for a few days, or in the refrigerator for up to one week.
+- Store in an airtight container at room temperature for a few days or in the refrigerator for up to one week.

 Nutrition